-Pack a picnic and bring a blanket to sit on to Blandford Nature Center for an evening of live jazz music in the woods.
-7-9 pm.
+Pack a picnic and head to Blandford Nature Center for an evening of live music on the farm featuring local songstress Molly.

 While away the day(s) at one of the area’s 35+ golf courses.
 Choose a course that’s just right for your skill level and the time you have available.

-Swim, paddle, bike, hike, fish and picnic all day Saturday and Sunday in 1,500-acre Millennium Park – just five minutes from downtown Grand Rapids.
+Swim, paddle, hike, bike, fish and/or picnic in 1,500-acre Millennium Park – it’s just five minutes from downtown Grand Rapids.

 Lake Michigan beaches are always busy on Labor Day – and so are these lakeshore city celebrations:

-Area companies strut their eighteen-wheeled stuff in the 12th Annual Holland/Zeeland Labor Day Truck Parade – it starts at 9:15 am in downtown Zeeland and ends with a free Ice Cream social in downtown Holland
+The annual Holland/Zeeland Community Labor Day Truck parade starts in downtown Zeeland at 9:15 am and ends with a free Ice Cream Social in downtown Holland.

 Muskegon celebrates the holiday with the West Michigan United Labor Day Parade starting at 11:00 am – and continuing with a community celebration through 4:00 pm.